zeroluck/docs/sources/admin-guide/getting-started/index.md

 really easy because you can use the same license for all your environments, like development, QA and production.

-To learn more about the cluster project, [read our documentation](http://gluu.org/docs-cluster).
+To learn more about Enterprise Edition, [read our documentation](http://gluu.org/docs-cluster).

 ## Identity Management